stellazero/Andi-Dong-Jianan-Wang-project2/README.md

 ## How long did this assignment take to complete?

-It takes us more than a week working on this project.
+It takes us nearly two weeks working on this project.